WapplerSystems/meilisearch/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Target versions**
-Please add the EXT:meilisearch target versions here.
+Please add the EXT:t3_meilisearch target versions here.